Abu Dhabi shuts Louvre Abu Dhabi, Ferrari World due to coronavirus

 The latest announcement was made in tweets by the Abu Dhabi Government Media Office.
 Abu Dhabi is the capital and largest emirate in the United Arab Emirates federation.
 Gulf Arab states have stepped up measures to contain the outbreak, with Saudi Arabia and Kuwait taking the most drastic decisions by cancelling all international flights.

-No death has been reported in the GCC, unlike Iran, where the death toll from the virus rose by nearly one hundred on Saturday to 611, out of a total of 12,729 infections.
-Oman, which has the lowest number of infection in the region at 20, announced on Saturday a one-month closure of schools and educational institutions, a precaution taken by other GCC states.
+No death has been reported in the GCC, unlike in Iran where the death toll from the virus rose by nearly one hundred on Saturday to 611, out of a total of 12,729 infections.
+Oman, which has the lowest number of infections in the region at 20, announced on Saturday a one-month closure of schools and educational institutions, a precaution taken by other GCC states.

+Saudi Arabia cancelled until further notice all sports events and decided to close all sports centres, state media said.
+The UAE will suspend all visa issuance, except to foreign diplomats, starting March 17, the official news agency WAM reported, citing immigration authorities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)